 Skógafoss is one of Iceland’s largest waterfalls.

 It is sourced from two nearby glaciers.
-You will see Skogafoss immediately when you park your car.
+You’ll see Skogafoss immediately when you park your car.

 So if you are looking for an easy-to-access waterfall, Skogafoss is it.